Precision CNC Milling Services for Custom Parts

 Factory vs. Network

-We offer a range of capabilities through our in-house digital factories at Protolabs along with our digital network of manufacturers.
-If speed is essential, our factory capabilities have you covered, but if you're in need of advanced capabilities and have more flexibility in your schedule, try Protolabs Network.
+We offer a range of capabilities through our in-house digital factories at Konlida along with our digital network of manufacturers.
+If speed is essential, our factory capabilities have you covered, but if you're in need of advanced capabilities and have more flexibility in your schedule, try Konlida Network.

 Factory Capabilities for CNC Milling